 Action Point: Set yourself a couple of achievable goals that you’ll be able to stick to all year.
 Maybe work out 3 or 4 times a week and commit to having a healthy lunch each day but keeping the rest of your diet more or less the same.

 In this era of wearable tech and there being an app for everything, it’s really easier than ever for us to measure and track our progress.
 This is far more than just a vanity exercise.
 That which gets measured gets done.
 And there’s nothing more motivating than seeing your progress tracked over time.
 Maybe you started out walking a kilometre and now you can run 5.
 Maybe you started squatting with an empty bar and now you can do your own bodyweight.
 Whatever success looks like to you, recording your incremental gains on a goal will make you far more likely to achieve it.

 Whilst getting moving in one form or another is central to most wellness plans, it’s not all about numbers of sit-ups or how quickly you can do 50 lengths of a pool.
 You’ll need to have an honest heart to heart with yourself about how you want to think, feel and behave as well as how you look or perform.

-Action Point: Decide the 5 most important things you want to measure about your health, fitness and wellbeing in 2018.
-This can be anything from cholesterol levels, to your Monday morning moods, to timings and weights in your workouts.
+Action Point: Decide the 5 most important things you want to measure your health, fitness and wellbeing in 2018.
+This can be anything from cholesterol levels and your Monday morning moods to timings and weights in your workouts.
 Then find a way you find easy to track them each day and week.
 For some this will be a trusty notebook, others will prefer a high tech wristband that talks to their phone.
 There is no right way, only what works for you.

 Wellness Habits Take Time To Build